-- Chapter 1 gives general information about the Network Statement and contacts - Chapter 2 describes the main technical and functional characteristics of the railway network - Chapter 3 defines the legal requirements and access proceedings to the railway network - Chapter 4 sets out the procedure for the allocation of the train paths - Chapter 5 refers to the charging of the provided services as well as incentive schemes. - Chapter 6 provides details of operational rules and measures
+- Chapter 1 gives general information about the Network Statement and contacts - Chapter 2 describes the main technical and functional characteristics of the railway network - Chapter 3 describes access conditions - Chapter 4 sets out the procedure for the allocation of the train paths - Chapter 5 refers to the charging of the provided services as well as incentive schemes. - Chapter 6 describes the traffic management procedures including the procedures to be followed in the event of incidents. - Chapter 7 provides an overview of the service facilities connected to the Infrastructure Manager's network.